How well do you know the people who follow you?

 In a typical ICA, you might have an idea of where your ideal client lives, what their income looks like, what gender they identify with, and what age range they fall into.
 These demographics are a good starting point for your marketing strategy, but they fail to give you a full picture of who’s in your audience.

-Even if you dig deeper and define your ICA’s psychographics—like their motivations, goals, and interests—it’s still a fictional example that is meant to represent people already in your audience.
+Even if you dig deeper and define your ICA’s psychographics—like their motivations, goals, and interests—you still create a fictional example to represent people already in your audience.
 Wouldn’t it be more valuable to gather data from actual people in your audience instead?

 You can do this subtly by creating a fun, share-worthy quiz experience.